Services

 4. Personalised plan – practical tips for staying safe and healthy during your trip.

-Travel Health Consultation (With Malaria Prophylaxis): $145+gst
+Travel Health Consultation (With Malaria Prophylaxis):

 Travelling to a malaria-risk area?
 Our comprehensive Travel Health Consult ensures you’re protected.